Pull-back of differential forms by multi-valued Sobolev maps, and the quasiregularity of the multi-valued inverse of a quasiregular map: Introduction

 In order to apply induction in the proof of Theorem \ref{thm:lip-pullback-flat-form}, we will need to approximate a given multi-valued Lipschitz map by maps which are locally decomposable.
 A given map $f:U\to \mathcal A_d(\R^n)$ fails to be locally decomposable on the set $F:=f\inv(\diag\mathcal A_d(\R^n))$.
 The restriction of $f$ to $F$ agrees with the map $d\bb{b(f)}$, where $b:\mathcal A_d(\R^n)\to \R^n$ is the barycenter map

-which is $\frac 1{\sqrt d}$-Lipschitz, see Lemma \ref{lem:barycenter} below.
-The equality $f|_F=d\bb{b(f)}|_F$ implies that the differentials of the two functions agree almost everywhere.
+which is $\frac 1{\sqrt d}$-Lipschitz, see Corollary \ref{cor:barycenter}.
+The equality $f|_F=d\bb{b(f)}|_F$ implies that the differentials of the two functions agree almost everywhere on $F$.
 However, since $F$ is closed and not open, we need an approximation argument for the induction step to work.
 Our approximation scheme consists of a careful interpolation between $f$ and $d\bb{b(f)}$ in a neighbourhood of $F$.

 The main step in the proof of Theorem \ref{thm:QR-curve} are the Sobolev estimates, which we obtain in Theorem \ref{thm:wug}.
 Our argument here uses Vitali's covering theorem, which is valid in high generality, and thus Theorem \ref{thm:wug} probably holds e.g. in the setting of \cite{onn-raj09}.